 You may know how your medical bills will get paid eventually, but how do you answer the calls from collectors and hospitals right now?
 If you have the money available, cover your own medical bills up front and keep copies of all receipts.
 You will receive what you’ve paid back during an insurance settlement to pay off your debts.
 If you’re like most car accident victims, however, you may not have sufficient funds to comfortably pay off your medical expenses.
 Don’t let this intimidate you into saying yes to a fast insurance settlement.
 Instead, hire a lawyer.

 Most car accident lawyers operate on a contingency fee basis, meaning you won’t pay attorney’s fees unless he or she successfully resolves your case.
 In the meantime, your lawyer can take over billing and communications with creditors on your behalf.
 Oftentimes, a lawyer can work out a delayed payment plan with health care providers, in which they’ll receive what you owe in medical expenses once you obtain a settlement or judgment award.
-Even if you don’t have health insurance, this strategy could work with an experienced West Virginia accident attorney – if someone else caused your collision.
+Even if you don’t have health insurance, this strategy could work with an experienced West Virginia personal injury attorney – if someone else caused your collision.

 Ultimately, it will be the at-fault driver’s insurance company that will pay for your medical expenses after an accident.
 If you run into any issues, however, such as a denied insurance claim or lack of insurance, you may need to speak to an attorney to discuss your other options.
 Every case is unique.